Best Running Shoes for IT Band Syndrome (2026): 10 Expert-Tested Picks for ITBS Recovery

 3 widths (B, D, 2E) for precise fitConservative styling

 #5.
-ASICS Gel-Nimbus 28 โ€” Best Max Cushion for IT Band Syndrome
+ASICS Gel-Nimbus 28 — Best Max Cushion

-The Nimbus 28 provides the most impact protection of any shoe on this list โ€” with 43.5mm of stack height, FF BLAST PLUS foam, and PureGEL inserts that are 65% softer than standard GEL.
-At 9.9 oz, it’s also 20g lighter than the Nimbus 27.
-Best for: heavier ITBS runners needing maximum shock absorption.
+The Nimbus 28 delivers the most impact protection on this list.
+43.5mm stack, FF BLAST PLUS foam, and PureGEL inserts that are 65% softer than standard GEL — at 9.9 oz, 20g lighter than the Nimbus 27.

 ASICS Gel-Nimbus 28 Review